 Now today, we see thousands of Honduran and Latin American people fleeing north seeking a better life and safety for their families.
 Labelled ‘criminals and invaders’, these mothers and innocent children are seeking the same things my family sought all those years ago.
 Recently, I took a trip to Mexico to meet with the migrants in the caravan which confirmed this.
 When we arrived, there were over 5,000 people making their way on foot through Veracruz, Mexico, an area known as the heart of cartel land and the most dangerous portion of the migrant’s journey to the United States.
 Each moment spent among the families and children made me realise that my mother was one of those mothers and those children were my siblings.
 A different time, a different family but they are us.
 My mom was able to get the attention of the international community but she was the exception.
 More often than not, many voices from the Global South don’t reach our ears in countries of privilege.
 We, as second-generation migrants, are born to privilege and with this we hold a huge responsibility to speak out.

 Powerful countries like Canada and the United States have a significant impact in not only creating the conditions experienced by much of the world’s poor but also in ensuring their safety.
 The older I get the more I realise that we are connected to these causes around the world even if they seem so far away.
 And the more the impacts of climate change become evident, the more we will realise that our collective futures depend on one another.

 The opinions expressed here are the author’s own; they do not necessarily reflect the views of UNU.

-My mother, Nora, and my sister, Osiris, before coming to Canada.
+The author’s mother, Nora, and sister, Osiris, before arriving in Canada.